GoogleCloudPlatform/puppet-google-compute/README.md

 * [`gcompute_instance`][]:
     An instance is a virtual machine (VM) hosted on Google's infrastructure.
+* [`gcompute_instance_group`][]:
+    Represents an Instance Group resource.
+Instance groups are self-managed and can contain identical or different instances.
+Instance groups do not
+    use an instance template.
+Unlike managed instance groups, you must create
+    and add instances to an instance group manually.
 * [`gcompute_network`][]:
     Represents a Network resource.
     Your Cloud Platform Console project can contain multiple networks, and